ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 3. Query the L2 for a Transaction ID from the set of finalized test transactions.
 4. For a given Transaction ID, retrieve the Transaction ID, Transaction Fee, Transaction Fee components (Base Fee, Execution Fee, and Priority Fee), and Transaction Fee Refund (if applicable).
 5. Verify that the retrieved Transaction Fee, Transaction Fee components, and Transaction Fee Refund (if applicable) match the values recorded in the transaction confirmations.
-6. Repeat steps 3. through 5. for each Transaction ID in the set of test transactions at random time intervals during a 24 hour period for the entire test transaction set.
+6. Repeat steps 3. through 5. for each Transaction ID in the set of test transactions at random time intervals during the test for the entire test transaction set.

 Test Passing Criteria: